At a grand media event in New Delhi, India, Asus Zenfone 3 Max was launched on 8th November 2016. The Zenfone 3 Max comes in 2 models.

 Below Image is shot on the Older Asus Zenfone Max Without Flash in same light conditions – Read review and check more images here

 Overall camera performance is good.
-There are some instances like in the low light situation where it struggles a bit more, even compared to the older Asus Zenfone Max.
-While there are other situations camera tends to do much better.
+There are some instances as in the low light situation where it struggles a bit more, even compared to the older Asus Zenfone Max.
+Contrastingly, there are situations when the camera tends to do much better.

 The Bokeh effect and ability to capture moving objects like animals and kids is improved.

-In my experience the Fingerprint scanner is good and unlocks the smartphone in 7 out of 10 attempts.
-It also comes with features like clicking images when the camera App is open by tapping once or double tap to open the camera App.
-You can also answer incoming calls with the fingerprint scanner.
+In my experience, the Fingerprint scanner is good and unlocks the smartphone in 7 out of 10 attempts.
+Further, it comes with features like clicking images when the camera App is open by tapping once or double tap to open the camera App.
+Also, you can answer incoming calls by pressing the fingerprint scanner.

 Goto > Settings > Fingerprint > Manage Fingerprints > Register your fingerprints.
 You can add more than 1 fingerprint to make sure it works with ease.
-It does not work with wet fingers.
+Notably, it does not work with wet fingers.

 Concluding Thoughts – Review Asus Zenfone 3 Max (ZC520TL) – Camera Gaming UX